DavidCai1111/koa-json-server/README.md

 > =============================
 ```

-Now you can use the RESTful API like:
+Now you can use the REST API like:
 ```
 GET       /posts
 GET       /posts/0?id=1